+Sec.
+880. (1) The drinking water declaration of emergency reserve fund is created within the department of treasury.

+(2) Any unexpended funds in the drinking water declaration of emergency reserve fund created in section 880 of article VIII of 2017 PA 107 shall be carried forward and available for expenditure under this section pursuant to section 880(5) of article VIII of 2017 PA 107.

-- Sec.
-880. (1) The drinking water declaration of emergency reserve fund is created within the department of treasury. - (2) From the funds appropriated in part 1 for the drinking water declaration of emergency reserve fund, \$25,000,000.00 shall be deposited into the drinking water declaration of emergency reserve fund. - (3) Funds may only be spent from the drinking water declaration of emergency reserve fund upon appropriation, or legislative transfer pursuant to section 393 of the management and budget act, 1984 PA 431, MCL 18.1393. - (4) Interest and earnings from the investment of funds deposited in the drinking water declaration of emergency reserve fund shall be deposited in the general fund. - (5) Funds in the drinking water declaration of emergency reserve fund at the close of a fiscal year shall remain in the drinking water declaration of emergency reserve fund and shall not lapse to the general fund.
+(3) Funds may only be spent from the drinking water declaration of emergency reserve fund upon appropriation, or legislative transfer pursuant to section 393 of the management and budget act, 1984 PA 431, MCL 18.1393.

+(4) Interest and earnings from the investment of funds deposited in the drinking water declaration of emergency reserve fund shall be deposited in the general fund.

+(5) Funds in the drinking water declaration of emergency reserve fund at the close of a fiscal year shall remain in the drinking water declaration of emergency reserve fund and shall not lapse to the general fund.